bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:43:49

-Yeah, and you're actually making the single, the simple case, you're making that more complicated by aggregating the signatures.
+And you're actually making the single, the simple case, you're making that more complicated by aggregating the signatures.
 Because normally when I use a wallet to make this silent payment, I just need to pick one coin, one input, and then if the wallet needs to, it can just add more inputs to that transaction and it will still work.
 But if you want to have all the inputs count towards the shared key, then I need to decide before I have the destination address, I need to decide which coins I'm going to use.
 And so then you have the coin selection process separate from the payment process and that at least in Bitcoin Core, that's going to give you another can of worms that I recommend not opening.

-Ruben: 00:44:27

-Yeah.

 Sjors: 00:44:27